 Microsoft Azure has firmly established itself as one of the leading cloud service providers.
 Until recently, it has held the second place in the public cloud providers rating with Amazon Web Services ranking first.
 In 2021, however, Microsoft Azure made a major leap and topped the rating by becoming the cloud provider of choice for 67% of business customers.

-With a steady growth of the global healthcare cloud computing market, which is forecast to exceed $55 billion by 2025, we can assume that a lot of healthcare providers choose Microsoft Azure as the cloud services vendor.
+With a steady growth of the global healthcare cloud computing market, which is forecast to reach around $89.4 billion by 2027, we can assume that a lot of healthcare providers choose Microsoft Azure as the cloud services vendor.
 However, since the healthcare industry handles massive amounts of extremely sensitive personal data, it is subject to strict regulations designed to protect patient privacy.
 Particularly, all healthcare providers must comply with HIPAA, the Health Insurance Portability and Accountability Act, which governs the disclosure of protected health information.

 HIPAA applies not only to healthcare organizations per se, who are referred to as Covered Entities, but also to any person or company performing functions for a Covered Entity.
 HIPAA refers to them as Business Associates and places requirements with them, too.
 Cloud service providers are considered Business Associates in this context and must comply with HIPAA rules.